josh31416/self-driving-car-nanodegree-at-udacity/advanced-lane-detection/writeup.md

 ![alt text][image5]

-See *Perspective transform* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lane 197 through 234 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)
+See *Perspective transform* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lines 213 through 250 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial